nguyenmp/docs-v2/content/influxdb/v2.0/reference/rc0-upgrade-guide.md

 Sign in to your new instance (by default http://localhost:8086) and take a look.
 You will see dashboards, but your old data has yet been migrated.

-## 8. Setup integrations to point to new instance
+## 8. Set up integrations to point to new instance

-Now is a good time to set up any integrations you needed to disable at the beginning of this process.
+Re-enable any integrations you disabled in step 2.
-Telegraf, client libraries, custom applications, or third-party data sinks will need to be setup again using new tokens and credentials.
+Telegraf, client libraries, custom applications, or third-party data sinks will need to be set up again using new tokens and credentials.

 ## 9. Load your historical data into new instance